2019 Proposed Boulevard Tree Trimming

 Woodpecker holes and outer bark removal are the most common visual symptoms to detect EAB, both of which are evident on the infested ash tree found in Mounds View.
 When the bark was pulled back, the S-shaped galleries and larvae were found in the tree, confirming the presence of the insect.

-Be sure you’ve identified an ash tree.
+Be sure you have identified an ash tree.
 This is an important first step since EAB only feeds on ash trees.
 Ash have opposite branching – meaning branches come off the trunk directly across from each other.
 On older trees, the bark is in a tight, diamond-shaped pattern.
 Younger trees have a relatively smooth bark.

 Look for woodpecker damage.
 Woodpeckers like EAB larvae and woodpecker holes may indicate the presence of EAB.